If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Kapolcs

-A little village in Balaton Uplands, Kapolcs along with neighboring villages of Taliándörögd and Vigántpetend host the largest multi-art festival in Hungary, The Valley of Arts Festival every year in July.
+A little village in Balaton Uplands, Kapolcs, along with neighboring villages of Taliándörögd and Vigántpetend, hosts the largest multi-art festival in Hungary, The Valley of Arts Festival, every year in July.

 Where to Stay in Kapolcs: Kapolcs Cottage